cellwebb/ucl/INSTALLATION.md

 ## AI Provider Setup

-GAC supports multiple AI providers.
+UCL supports multiple AI providers.
 You need to set up at least one:

 ### Anthropic Claude (Default)